 Instead, Apple has forged new interface methods, and new ways of controlling the device.
-There are mutiple input methods - a touchscreen, which is sensitive to two degrees of pressure, two hardware buttons, and voice control - and numerous third-party apps that take a varying approach to a design language that, even after the launch of the Apple Watch Series 2, has yet to fully settle down.
+There are multiple input methods - a touchscreen, which is sensitive to two degrees of pressure, two hardware buttons, and voice control - and numerous third-party apps that take a varying approach to a design language that has yet to fully settle down.

 All of which means that the Apple Watch is full of secret features and unknown potential.
-In this article we're going to look share all our Apple Watch tips and secrets to help you get more out of your Apple Watch (or Apple Watch Series 1 or Apple Watch Series 2), from vital but relatively well-known interface techniques to obscure tricks for optimising the way apps behave.
+In this article we're going to look share all our Apple Watch tips and secrets to help you get more out of your Apple Watch, from vital but relatively well-known interface techniques to obscure tricks for optimising the way apps behave.

-We'll cover features introduced from the start, as well as new features added with the important watchOS 2 and watchOS 3 software updates.
-(If you'd like to know about the next major update, read our watchOS 4 rumours and Apple Watch Series 3 articles.)
+We'll cover features introduced from the start, as well as new features added with watchOS software updates.

 1. Use the Digital Crown to navigate the OS

 When people first started to use the Apple Watch, they found themselves wanting a Home button like the one below the screen on the iPhone and iPad.
 But there's already a home button: the Digital Crown.
 Pressing the Digital Crown performs actions similar to the Home button on your iPhone: tap it once to go back to the Home screen, or press and hold it to activate Siri.